ahmadalnaser502/ahmadalnaser502/README.md

 ## 🧑‍💻 About Me

-I am a **DevOps & MLOps Engineer** with over 3 years of experience in designing, automating, and managing scalable infrastructure across cloud and on-premise environments[cite: 5]. [cite_start]I started as an intern at **Realsoft Advanced Applications** and progressed into a full DevOps role contributing to multiple production systems[cite: 11, 13].
+I am a **DevOps & MLOps Engineer** with over 3 years of experience in designing, automating, and managing scalable infrastructure across cloud and on-premise environments.
+I started as an intern at **Realsoft Advanced Applications** and progressed into a full DevOps role contributing to multiple production systems.

-I bridge the gap between software development, IT operations, and machine learning workflows to ensure reliable and efficient system delivery[cite: 35].
-Passionate about **automation**, **cloud-native technologies**, and continuously improving deployment reliability and system performance[cite: 8].
+I bridge the gap between software development, IT operations, and machine learning workflows to ensure reliable and efficient system delivery.
+Passionate about **automation**, **cloud-native technologies**, and continuously improving deployment reliability and system performance.

 ---